A Former Slave's Dream Of Freedom Lives On In Allensworth, California

 “Overall this was a small town and this was a quiet, country life,” says Ptomey.
 “They never had any serious crime in Allensworth during the historic period.
 They had a town Constable.
 He only investigated one robbery and the guy who got caught gave everything back.”

-At its peak…it was a town of 250 people.
+At its peak, it was a town of some 250 people.
 Families like Alice and James Hackett.
-They took a chance and moved here from Alameda.
-Their home looks like a page from history, with a piano, filled with turn-of-the-century antiques.
+They took a chance and moved to Allensworth from Alameda.
+Their home looks like a page from history — a piano, chandeliers, lace doilies — filled with turn-of-the-century antiques.

 There were some conveniences in Allensworth.
 The Santa Fe Pacific Railroad line cut right through town.

 “The drought that happens in 1913-1914 — The railheads moved from Allensworth to Alpaw, and right around that same time, the Colonel was killed in 1914.
-He was hit and killed by a motorcyclist.
+He was hit by a motorcyclist.

 His death ended one of the Colonel’s greatest dreams for Allentown.